-(28) % Change in "Gross Profit" - "Gross Profit" means, for any specified period, all sales net of returns, allowances and sales discounts, less cost of goods sold (including materials, equipment rental, direct labor, fringe benefits/burden and fees and expenses of subcontractors) of all Heritage and its affiliates (collectively, the "Heritage Group") for such period, determined on a consolidated basis in accordance with GAAP.
-Gross Profit of any new business line, entity or division commenced or opened by the Heritage Group or acquired will be excluded from the definition of "gross profit" until such new business has been operated by the Heritage Group for at least 12 months.
-In addition, the gross profit from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross profit" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in Gross Profit is subject to a collar of 6% (plus or minus).
+(28) % Change in "Gross Profit" - "Gross Profit" means, for any specified period, all sales net of returns, allowances and sales discounts, less cost of goods sold (including materials, equipment rental, direct labor, fringe benefits/burden and fees and expenses of subcontractors) of all Heritage and its affiliates for such period, determined on a consolidated basis in accordance with GAAP.
+Gross profit from any new business line, entity or division commenced, opened or acquired by Heritage or any affiliate will be excluded from the definition of "Gross Profit" until such new business has been operated by Heritage or its affiliate for at least 12 months.
+In addition, the gross profit from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Profit" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
+Heritage's % change in Gross Profit is subject to a collar of (plus or minus) 6%.